PrimeBeyonder/Freaky-Frequencies/readme.md

 Distributed under the MIT License.
 See LICENSE for more information.

 == Summary ==
-BlogSphere is a full-stack blogging platform combining modern web technologies with social networking features.
+Freaky-Frequencies is a full-stack blogging platform combining modern web technologies with social networking features.
 It offers secure authentication, real-time updates, and comprehensive content management tools with TypeScript, Prisma, and PostgreSQL at its core.